cburgelab/RBNS_pipeline/README.md

 - A settings .json file describing the samples.
 - A FASTQ file containing the sequencing reads to be analyzed.

 You can find examples of all of these files in the test_data/ folder.
 It is probably easiest to just take a look at these files first.
-You can run the RBNS_pipeline on this example and reproduce the figures below.
+You can run the RBNS_pipeline on this example and reproduce the logo below.

 #### Example output: RBFOX3